inindev/odroid-m1/README.md

 # odroid-m1
 #### *Stock Debian ARM64 Linux for the ODROID-M1*

-This stock Debian ARM64 Linux image is built directly from official packages using the official Debian [Debootstrap](https://wiki.debian.org/Debootstrap) utility, see: https://github.com/inindev/odroid-m1/blob/main/debian/make_debian_img.sh#L105
+This stock Debian ARM64 Linux image is built directly from official packages using the Debian [Debootstrap](https://wiki.debian.org/Debootstrap) utility, see: https://github.com/inindev/odroid-m1/blob/main/debian/make_debian_img.sh#L105

-Being an official unmodified Debian build, patches are directory available from the Debian repos using the stock **apt** package manager, see: https://github.com/inindev/odroid-m1/blob/main/debian/make_debian_img.sh#L343
+Being an unmodified Debian build, patches are directly available from the Debian repos using the stock ```apt``` package manager, see: https://github.com/inindev/odroid-m1/blob/main/debian/make_debian_img.sh#L343

 If you want to run true up-stream Debian Linux on your ARM64 device, this is the way to do it.